kalpesh-repo/SpringBootDemo/README.md

 # Starter Web Project
 This is a simple example of Simple Starter Project using GIT Repository

 ## Introduction
+As stated, this is just introduction of Starter We Project

 ## Purpose